 These ghost meringue cookies whipped from egg whites are as tasty as they are eerie.

-If you’re watching what you’re eating, you can still have your Halloween treat and eat it too.
+You can still have your Halloween treat and eat it too, even if you’re watching what you’re eating.
 Try healthy pumpkin cookies made from fresh pumpkin, gluten-free quick oats, and a sugar substitute.

 Why mess with a good thing?
 Put candy into a cookie made from box cake mix, and everybody wins.